 An autograph is your signature, but the word autograph is frequently associated with celebrities.
-You might want to perfect your own autograph to make it distinguishable so it's hard to copy.
-If a flashy, distinctive signature is something you've always aspired to, then use a little imagination to turn the ordinary into something with flair and artistic expression.
+You might want to perfect your own autograph to make it distinguishable so it is hard to copy.
+If a flashy, distinctive signature is something you have always wanted, then use a little imagination to turn the ordinary into something with flair and artistic expression.

 - Image Editing Software